 - The DRP requested an independent review

 of the thermal performance of the building.

-The review was carried out by Flux
+The independent review was carried out by

-Consultants and confirmed that thermal
+Flux Consultants and confirmed thermal

 performance was satisfactory with the

 proposed internal and external shading

-devices and high performance glazing.
+devices and high-performance glazing

-Combined with other passive and active
+specification.
+Combined with other passive

-sustainability measures, the façade design
+and active sustainability measures, the façade

-enables the project sustainability targets to
+design enables the project sustainability

-be achieved.
+targets to be achieved.

-- The Department recommends a standard condition be applied to require compliance to be achieved with the Sydney DCP standard of normal specular reflectivity of all façade materials being limited to 20% (Condition B12).

 - The scope of the independent façade review was expanded to include the review of glare from the facades onto pedestrians and drivers, and reflected solar heat from the facades onto the public domain.

-Glare and reflected heat were found to be acceptable and the DRP was briefed on the findings.
+- The DRP was briefed by the independent reviewer who recommended that glare impacts from the northern elevation upon the western end of Martin Place requires mitigation.
+The reviewer recommended vertical fins be added with a depth of 90mm and at 900mm centres.
+The DRP agreed and recommended that vertical fins or any other means be incorporated.